willyfox07/Employees_data_base/documentation/Software Requirements Specifications.md

 **Filtering by date:**

-- In the list of employees mode, the user sets a date filter and presses the refresh list button
+- In the list of employees mode, the user sets a date filter and presses the refresh list button;
+- If user sets a date only in cell - *Sort from:*, then application showed data about employees only with due date, if user sets a date also in the next cell - *by:*, then application show data about employees up to this date;
+- If user sets a date only in cell -*by:*, then filter won't work;
+- The application will display a form to view the list of employees with updated data.

-**Filtering by data**
+**Filtering by departments:**

-- In the list of employees mode, the user sets a da
+- In the list of employees mode, the user sets a departments filter and presses the refresh list button;
+- The application will display a form to view the list of employees with updated data.

+**Show all**

+- In the list of employees mode, the user presses button *Show all*;
+- The application will display a form to view the list of employees about all data.

 ### 1.2 Add employee